modelscope/FunASR/examples/openai_api/CLIENTS.md

 # Client Recipes for the FunASR OpenAI-Compatible API

 Use this page when `funasr-server` is already running and you want to connect an existing application, agent tool, or workflow engine to local speech recognition.
 For JavaScript, TypeScript, and Next.js examples, see the [JavaScript/TypeScript recipes](JAVASCRIPT.md) or [Chinese JavaScript/TypeScript recipes](JAVASCRIPT_zh.md).
 For Dify, n8n, HTTP nodes, and webhook workers, see the [workflow recipes](WORKFLOWS.md) or [Chinese workflow recipes](WORKFLOWS_zh.md).
+For browser upload or microphone demos, use the [Gradio browser demo](GRADIO.md).
 For no-code API smoke tests, import the [Postman collection](POSTMAN.md).
 For schema-driven imports or client generation, use the [OpenAPI spec](OPENAPI.md).

 ## Preflight